CSC207-2022F-UofT/course-project-32-things-to-do/README.md

 ![](images/dashboard_screen.png)

+To log out, the user can click the `Logout` button and will be taken back to the Welcome page, where they can log in or sign up a new User.

 ## To-Do List Task Creation

 If the user clicks on the `New Task` button, the screen for creating a new task will be displayed.